Skip to main content

 • Persistent data storage: Global variables retain their values across multiple sessions and interactions.

-• Reusable data: These variables can be accessed and modified by different parts of the chatbot, allowing for centralized data management.
+• Reusable data: These variables can be accessed and modified by different parts of the AI-agent, allowing for centralized data management.

-• Data accessibility: Unlike journey variables, which are session-specific, global variables are available globally within the chatbot, meaning they can be used by any user and at any point in the conversation flow.
+• Data accessibility: Unlike journey variables, which are session-specific, global variables are available globally within the AI-agent, meaning they can be used by any user and at any point in the conversation flow.

-Example of using global variables: Suppose you have a chatbot designed for an e-commerce platform, and you want to store the current promotion or discount code that should be applied to all users.
+Example of using global variables: Suppose you have a AI-agent designed for an e-commerce platform, and you want to store the current promotion or discount code that should be applied to all users.

 • Setting the global variable: